Health and Sport Committee

 Full details of the Inquiry can be found on the NHS Governance Inquiry webpage.

-At the start of the session, the Committee agreed to adopt a full year budgeting approach, building an element of budget scrutiny into all aspects of its work, as detailed in its 2nd report, 2016 (Session 5) Health and Social Care Integration Budgets.
+At the start of the Parliamentary Session, the Committee agreed to adopt a full year budgeting approach, building an element of budget scrutiny into all aspects of its work, as detailed in its 2nd report, 2016 (Session 5) Health and Social Care Integration Budgets.

 The Committee has sought to remove the direct link between the Scottish Government’s draft budget and its budget scrutiny with a view to using evidence gathered throughout the year to influence the content of future draft budgets and the relative priorities given to the health elements.

-Full details of the Inquiry can be found on the Draft Budget 2018-19 webpage.
+Full details of the Inquiry can be found on the Pre-Budget Scrutiny 2019-20 inquiry page.

 Impact of leaving the European Union on health and social care in Scotland

 At its meeting on 28 November 2017 the Committee agreed to hold an inquiry into the impact of leaving the EU on health and social care in Scotland.